volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     target_service = "target_service"

-    // One of the arguments from this list "internal external" must be set
+    // One of the arguments from this list "external internal" must be set

     external {
-      // One of the arguments from this list "subnet_end_offset from_site default_gateway address subnet_begin_offset" must be set
+      // One of the arguments from this list "default_gateway address subnet_begin_offset subnet_end_offset from_site" must be set
-      subnet_end_offset = "subnet_end_offset"
+      address = "address"

       asn = "asn"